 We all have something we’re good at.
 Maybe you are doing some freelance work as a side hustle, or you may have a hobby you want to turn into a business.
 That’s terrific!
 But when you look into formalizing your business, you start hearing words like a sole proprietorship, partnership, independent contractor and corporation.
 You start to get confused.
 What’s right for you?

-Sole proprietorship is the most common way to start a small business.
-Let’s start with this and explain everything you need to know about sole proprietorship.
+A sole proprietorship is the most common way to start a business.
+Let’s start with this and explain everything you need to know about sole proprietorships.
 We also have another article that can help you choose the right business structure.